kunigami/kunigami.github.io/blog/_posts/2023-01-24-collage-python.md

 The process of finding the right tool for the job is a bit frustrating but also interesting.
 You start with some Google searches, e.g. "Image processing Python library", but that takes you to a sub-optimal direction, suggesting scikit-image and then by asking more specific questions such as "How to extract image metadata in scikit-image" you often find Stack Overflow answers mentioning this other library Pillow.

 I tend to avoid high level libraries for narrow use cases and prefer to stick with lower level ones in hopes they cover a bigger range of use cases so that learning them is more useful long term (this worked well with Matplotlib for example).
-The struggle with scikit-image APIs tilted the balance and make me pick Pillow.
+The struggle with scikit-image APIs tilted the balance and made me pick Pillow.

 ### Size normalization